sinbad/StevesUEHelpers/doc/FocusableWidgets.md

 ## Focus Events

-FocusableButton also has 2 new events exposed, "On Focus Received" and "On Focus Lost".
+Focusable widgets also have 2 new events exposed, "On Focus Received" and "On Focus Lost".
-You can use this to track which button currently has the focus, which can be useful if for example you want to use something else to indicate the current focus, like an icon or indicator that isn't part of the button itself.
+You can use this to track which widget currently has the focus, which can be useful if for example you want to use something else to indicate the current focus, like an icon or indicator that isn't part of the widget itself.